tayruxin/tp/docs/UserGuide.md

 **Format:** `list`

 **Example:**

-1. You have used the `find` command to find the company _TikTok_ earlier.
+**Step 1:** You have used the `find` command to find the company _TikTok_ earlier.
 Now, you want to see all of your applications in one list again.
 Simply type `list` to view the full list of your applications again!

 ![img.png](images/list-command/ListCommand.png)